phaserjs/web-monetization-plugin/README.md

 ### `plugin/docs`

-Here is the complete documentation for the plugin, describing every property, method and interface it uses.
-Simply open `index.html` in a browser to navigate it.
+Here is the [complete documentation](https://photonstorm.github.io/gamewebmonetization/plugin/docs/) for the plugin, describing every property, method and interface it uses.
+You can view the docs online, or if you have the repo checked-out simply open `plugin/docs/index.html` in a browser.

 ### `plugin/src`